Tag: family history

 • 1 TBSP Vanilla white vanilla is a good option

-• 2 QRTS 8 cups Whole Milk
+• 2 QRTS Whole Milk

 Instructions

-• Beat eggs until very well.
-Light.
+• Beat eggs until light and fluffy.

 • Gradually add sugar and salt.
 Beat the mixture well.